ros2/ros2_documentation/source/How-To-Guides/Releasing/GitHub-Manual-Authorization.rst

 Create an access token
 ^^^^^^^^^^^^^^^^^^^^^^

+Log in to GitHub if you haven't already.
-Go to `Personal access tokens <https://github.com/settings/tokens>`_, log in if you haven't already.
+Go to `Personal access tokens <https://github.com/settings/tokens>`_.

 #.
 Click the **Generate new token** button.
 #.
 Set **Note** to something like ``Bloom token``.